pivotal/docs-tap/api-auto-registration/usage.hbs.md

 In the Delivery pipeline, you must directly create an APIDescriptor custom resource.
 You must grant permissions to create the CR from the delivery pipeline.

-For information about APIDescriptors, see [Key Concepts](key-concepts.hbs.md).
+For information about APIDescriptors, see [APIDescriptor explained](./key-concepts.hbs.md#api-descriptor).

 ### <a id='using-gitops-manually'></a>Using other GitOps processes or Manually

 Using your GitOps process, or manually, you must stamp out an APIDescriptor CR and apply it in the cluster you choose.
 Be sure specify all the required fields for an APIDescriptor CR to reconcile.

-For information about APIDescriptors, see [Key Concepts](key-concepts.hbs.md).
+For information about APIDescriptors, see [APIDescriptor explained](./key-concepts.hbs.md#api-descriptor).

 ## <a id='additional-config'></a>Additional configuration